22005179/2.-Simulation-of-the-architecture-of-a-Vehicle-to-Grid-system-using-MATLAB/README.md

 ## Result

-Therefore the architecture of a Vehicle-to-Grid system using MATLAB is simulated.
+Hence the architecture of a Vehicle-to-Grid system using MATLAB is simulated.